matthew-brett/scipy-meson-work/farewell_distutils.md

 5. Zipping up the distribution tree to form a wheel.

 For packages with a lot of compiled code, step 3 is the long, hard part of the task.
-We call the system to do this work of compiling and linking — the *build engine*.
+We call the system to do this work of compiling and linking — the *build system*.
 It's

-Notice that the traditional use of Setuptools/Distutils+ means that Setuptools acts as a build frontend *and* a build backend *and* a build engine.
+Notice that the traditional use of Setuptools/Distutils+ means that Setuptools acts as a build frontend *and* a build backend *and* a build system.
 Specifically, traditional packages with compiled code use routines from Setuptools / Distutils to *call into other routines* in Setuptools / Distutils, in order to do the work of compiling and linking.
-As we will see soon, other systems use other specialized build engines, such as [Meson](https://mesonbuild.com/), [CMake](https://cmake.org) and [SCons](https://scons.org).
+As we will see soon, other systems use other specialized build systems, such as [Meson](https://mesonbuild.com/), [CMake](https://cmake.org) and [SCons](https://scons.org).